aseehra/endurance-strategy/docs/stories.md

 ## Minimum viable product

-#### Upload race data
-- As a superuser, I want to upload a "race replay" file so that I can build the strategy information for a completed race

 #### Display & filter race entries
 - As a user, I want to see a list of all race entries in their final position
 - As a user, I want to be able to search for a particular entry so that I can